-By the end of 2016, the average retirement savings of families headed by someone age 50 to 55 years old is just $124,831, and half of all families in this group don’t even have retirement savings, says the Economic Policy Institute.
+By the end of 2016, the average retirement savings of families headed by someone age 50 to 55 years old was just under $134,000, and half of all families in this group didn’t have any retirement savings at all, says the Economic Policy Institute Opens in new window.

 If your finances aren’t where you want them to be, there’s still time to right the ship—if you know what to watch out for.
-Here are four retirement mistakes that many individuals often make that impacts their retirement prospects.
+Here are four common retirement mistakes you should try to avoid.

 You know the mantra of retirement savings: Start early.
-For various reasons, not everyone is able to heed that advice in their 20s and 30s.
-With a decade or more to go, increased savings now can still make a big difference at retirement.
+For various reasons, not everyone can heed that advice in their 20s and 30s.
+But with a decade or more to go until retirement, saving more now can still make a big difference in your future.

-Investing an additional $5,000 a year in your IRA at age 50 could be worth more than $120,000 by the time you’re 65, assuming a 6% annual rate of return, which investment research firm Morningstar believes is a reasonable expectation, though it is by no means a guarantee.
-Imagine how many years of rent, food or medical care you can get out of that.
+Investing an additional $5,000 a year in your retirement account starting at age 50 could be worth more than $120,000 by the time you’re 65 Opens in new window, assuming 6% annual returns, which investment research firm Morningstar believes is a reasonable expectation (though it’s no guarantee).
+Imagine how many years of rent, food, or medical care you can get out of that alone.

 First, it can be difficult to find a new job should you realize you don’t have enough money to live in retirement.
 Indeed, the Employee Benefits Research Institute reports PDF opens in new window that while 80% of workers say they plan to work in retirement, only 28% of retirees actually do.

 And working longer can make an enormous difference to retirement savings.
-Assuming your investments return 6% a year, an extra two years on the job could boost your savings by 12.7% Opens in new window; working four years longer could increase your savings by 27%.
-Your savings will grow even more if you also add to them during that time.
+Assuming your investments return 6% a year, an extra two years on the job could boost your savings by 12.7% Opens in new window; working four years longer could net you 27% more.
+And your savings will grow even more if you also add to them during that time.

-Consider instead switching to a part-time schedule if your employer will allow it, so you are able to enjoy some of the perks of retirement, such as travel, spending time with family and volunteering, while still receiving a paycheck.
+Consider instead switching to a part-time schedule if your employer will allow it.
+This way you’ll be able to enjoy some of the perks of retirement, such as travel, spending time with family and volunteering, while still receiving a paycheck.
 People working in in-demand fields like engineering or health care might have an easier time convincing their employers to allow part-time work.

-But work is increasingly becoming part of more people’s retirement plan.
-According to the Pew Research Center, 18.8% of Americans 65 and older are working, a marked uptick since 2000, when only 12.8% of people that age were.
+But work is increasingly becoming part of more people’s retirement plans.
+According to the Bureau of Labor Statistics, Americans 65 and older are expected to be the fastest-growing part of the nation’s labor force.

 Who hasn’t had fantasies of retiring to a tropical beach and filling their days with sailing and margaritas?
 It might be fun to go to such spots for a week or two of vacation, but they may not work out as places where you want to spend your retirement.